 In a recent Q & A episode, I talked about how to assess your paper piles to work out exactly which paper categories you have lying around your home.
 In our case, before I created this incoming paperwork system, the paper piles building up on our kitchen benches included daily letters, junk mail, bills, newspapers, magazines, and forms to be filled out.
 This was before our kids came around, so there was definitely less paperwork to deal with than we currently have.
 Luckily I got this paperwork system working before then!

-Our current paperwork organiser (which I share more about in my free 3-part video training ‘Take Back Your Life’), was custom-built by my Dad, with very clear directives!
-Within the 3 divided sections, I store labelled file folders to sort our paperwork into specific categories.
+Our current paperwork organiser has 3 divided sections, where I store labelled file folders to sort our paperwork into specific categories.

 All the folder files are stored in the back slot of the organiser until a task comes up.
 I then put the task into the appropriate file folder (i.e. a bill to be paid goes into ‘Household Tasks’) and move the folder forward into the middle slot so I know I have a task to complete.
 I deal with our paperwork on one day of the week (usually Friday), and when all the tasks are complete, the folders return to the back compartment.